mlashcorp/no_generals_problem/content/posts/0/index.md

 The compactness matters because architectural experiments require attribution.
 If the training stack is buried under layers of framework abstraction, it becomes harder to tell whether a result comes from the intended model change or from surrounding machinery.

-Nanochat also starts from a realistic transformer baseline rather than a deliberately simplified teaching model.
+Nanochat also starts from a realistic transformer baseline rather than a pedagogic toy model, so it preserves enough real-world behavior for meaningful analysis.
 That makes the experiments more informative while keeping the system small enough for controlled iteration on commodity high-end hardware.

 ## What this series is and is not